 - Lack of response to a call for help

-You do not need to accept excuses when it comes to those providing care for your loved one.
-A resident in a nursing home or any other facility should never be the victim of abuse or neglect.
+You should not accept any excuses when it comes to those who provide care for your loved one.
+A resident in a nursing home or any other care facility should never be the victim of abuse or neglect.
 The facility is responsible for providing adequate care for the elderly or disabled that have been entrusted to them.

 What Should I Do If I Suspect My Loved One Is Suffering from Nursing Home Abuse?

 If there is any reason to think your loved one is suffering any type of nursing home abuse, share your concerns with a personal injury attorney in San Antonio, TX.
 While none of us want to think our loved one is being harmed or abused, know that it is more common than you think.
 It can be frightening to report abuse so it’s important to find a professional who is compassionate and understanding of what you are going through, as well as aware of what your rights are.